Accepting Cookies

 No matter how prepared you are there are always things that can go wrong when travelling overseas.
 To deal with this before it happens, make sure your child has comprehensive travel insurance to save them from the additional costs (and problems) they might run into on their trip.
 Ensure the travel insurance covers your child for any activities they plan to participate in and is valid for the entire trip.

-If your child intends to hire cars, motorcycles, jet skis or any other motorised vehicle, check with the travel insurer if it is covered by insurance policy, and seek advice on any restrictions that may apply (such as insurance cover if your child doesn’t wear a helmet or is not licensed to ride a motorcycle in Australia).
+If your child intends to hire cars, motorcycles, jet skis or any other motorised vehicle, check with the travel insurer if it is covered in the insurance policy, and seek advice on any restrictions that may apply (such as insurance cover if your child doesn’t wear a helmet or is not licensed to ride a motorcycle in Australia).

 Check Smartraveller for advice on making sure you’re covered.